|

 Contributed by Debbie from WorldAdventurists.com

 A free walking tour is a great way to explore a city and travel on a budget.
 Guides will take you to the most famous locations around the city and tell you about its history.
-Tours are also helpful for getting your bearings of the city and seeing the most you can if you are only in town for a short time.
+Tours are also helpful for getting your bearingsย of theย city and seeing as much as you can if you are only in town for a short time.

 You can see the sights, walk at your own pace, stop to take photos, and maybe even find some hidden gems that you would have missed if you had not joined the tour.
 Plus, it is a great way to meet people and get to know the locals.
 Many major cities offer free walking tours.